Bounds in the Projective Unitary Group with Respect to Global Phase Invariant Metric

 \subsection{Codebooks in the Projective Unitary Group}

-In this section, we consider three different codebooks in $\PUN$: the projective Pauli group, the projective Clifford group, and the diagonal part of the Clifford Hierarchy.
-These codebooks play a crucial role in quantum theory \cite{can2017algorithm, conway1985finite, cui2017diagonal, woit2017quantum}.
-In the following, we consider unitary matrices of dimension $n = 2^m$, with $m=1, 2, ...$.
+\ZZ{\mathbb{Z}} For generic $n=2^m$ with $m\in\ZZ_+$, we shall consider three families of codebooks in $\PUN$: the projective Pauli group, the projective Clifford group, and the diagonal part of the Clifford Hierarchy.
+In addition, for $n=2$, we shall consider finite products of 3rd and 4th level Clifford hierarchy elements.
+These codebooks play a crucial role in quantum computation theory \cite{Calderbank1998,matsumoto2008representation,can2020kerdock, conway1985finite, cui2017diagonal, woit2017quantum}.